1999 – Khalid Khannouchi

 New Balance also wanted to honour Khannouchi’s achievement, so they renamed the RC110 again to give the world the RC205WR.
 It was still an uncompromising racing flat, and was produced for many years.
 New Balance have however brought back the RC205WR recently as a casual option.
 Some colourways are rarer than others, including some limited releases with Japanese fashion labels.
 Unfortunately the options don’t include the simple combination of white and black with a red N that Khannouchi wore to such devastating effect.

 As a bonus, I did find an obscure RC110 colourway available at the time, which to me would look quite good on the RC205WR.
-It also clearly shoes that apart from the model name, the RC205WR is identical to the RC110.
+It also clearly shows that apart from the model name, the RC205WR is identical to the RC110.

 References: